smartnfc/Android-MYSQL-Request/README.md

 # Description

-This project is for send MYQL request from an Android device (1.5+)
+This project is for send MYSQL request from an Android device (1.5+)

 ## Changelog